jljorgenson18/simplesmoothscroll/README.md

 ## Contributing
 My goal here is to make the scroll as performant and smooth as possible.
 If there are optimizations that can be made then feel free to open an issue or submit a pull request.

-## Changelog

-### 2.0.1
-* Performance tweak
-* Updating README

-### 2.0.0
-* Breaking: Moved offset and onScrollFinished into an options arg
-* Made the second parameter on the smoothScroll function into an options object
-* Exposed the getEasingFunction param for using custom easing functions

-### 1.1.1
-* Performance refactor and clarifying math

-### 1.1.0
-* Added the "onScrollFinished" callback
-* Added Karma testing and got to full coverage

-### 1.0.5
-* Added window and amd support
-* Cleaned up function and variable names

 ## License
 Released under the [MIT License](http://www.opensource.org/licenses/MIT)